 Are telephone/voice only telemedicine services covered?

-In addition to the current telemedicine services that are allowed by Montana statute, the following telephonic codes are accepted by BCBSMT for medically necessary, covered services provided by licensed health care professionals, including behavioral health therapy services, until Aug.
+In addition to the current telemedicine services that are allowed by Montana statute, the following telephonic codes are accepted by BCBSMT for medically necessary, covered services provided by licensed health care professionals, including behavioral health therapy services, until Dec.
 31, 2020, and may be extended further based on the status of the COVID-19 crisis.
-The following compensation schedule for covered audio-only visits is effective March 11, 2020 until Aug.
-31, 2020 and may be extended further based on the status of the COVID-19 crisis.

-These codes and allowances will apply to all BCBSMT commercial plans and Healthy Montana Kids (HMK).
+These codes will apply to all BCBSMT commercial plans and Healthy Montana Kids (HMK).
 Medicare and HMK reimbursement will follow Medicare and HMK guidelines.

 What codes should be billed for the COVID-19 lab test?

-CMS has recently established reimbursement for COVID-19 laboratory testing, and BCBSMT will be using the same codes and allowances for in-network lab tests:
+CMS has recently established reimbursement for COVID-19 laboratory testing, and BCBSMT will be using the same codes for in-network lab tests: